Ion Absorption in the Proximal Convoluted Tubule

 In the PCT there are a large amount of solutes being transported out, this means that their concentrations in the tubule are decreasing and their concentrations in the interstitium are increasing.
 The difference in concentration gradient results in the water moving in the same direction as the solutes into the intertitium via osmosis.
 Water mainly takes the paracellular route to move out of the renal tubule but it can also take the transcellular route.

 Secretion is when substances are removed from the blood and transported in the PCT.
-This is very useful as only 20% of the blood is filtered in the glomerulus every minute, so this provides an alternative route for substance such as potassium or drugs to move into the filtrate in the PCT.
+This is very useful as only 20% of the blood is filtered in the glomerulus every minute, so this provides an alternative route for substances, such as potassium or drugs, to move into the filtrate in the PCT.

 Secretion of organic cations such as dopamine or morphine occurs via the H+/OC+ exchanger on the apical side of the tubule cell which is driven by the Na+/H+ antiporter.
 The cations enter the cell on the basolateral side by a uniporter.